Our verdict

 Showing 28.0 HA on our durometer, it proved to be a moderately soft cushioning foam that is 10% softer than the industry average.

-Based on our extensive research and experience, the Cushlon boasts a high level of durability and provides lasting comfort underfoot.
+It may not be the softest blend but Cushlon boasts a high level of durability and provides lasting comfort underfoot.
 This is exactly what we expect from a pair of daily beaters.

 Zoom Vomero 5 | 28.0 HA |